-I consider myself a traveler between the worlds of advocacy for Openness in its many facets, mixed with a little bit of project management (see work experience), and a distinct dash of Cultural and Media Studies as academic background - the field in which I've pursued a part-time PhD for more than five years, but ultimately decided to quit in the early months 2018 due to a variety of reasons.
+I consider myself a traveler between the worlds of advocacy for Openness in its many facets, mixed with a little bit of project management (see work experience), and a distinct dash of Cultural and Media Studies as academic background - the field in which I've pursued a part-time PhD for more than five years, but ultimately decided to quit in the early months of 2018 due to personal reasons.

 If you want to find out more about what I do, why not briefly pay a visit to the following sites & communities - it's very likely that you'll find me there in one way or the other :)

 - My Zotero library

 - Blog for H5P-related stuff, workshop & presentation material, timelines, etc. ... : blog.flavoursofopen.science

 - plus, subscribe to The Open Community Calendar: cal.opensciencemooc.eu

 And if you want to send me a few lines about the current (non-)state of things or on any other subject / matter, please do get in touch via email: info-at-flavoursofopen.science